roaked/roaked.github.io/content/docs/design/fea-beam-simulation/_index.md

 ![4](https://live.staticflickr.com/65535/53357402451_33d5094c17_b.jpg)

-To obtain the mesh, a mesh collector is required, in this case, a Beam Collector of type PBEAML.
-Within the properties of the PBEAML, define the section type (CHAN) and its parameters (base, height, and section thickness).
+To obtain the mesh, a mesh collector is required, in this case, a Beam Collector of type [PBEAML](https://2021.help.altair.com/2021/hwsolvers/os/topics/solvers/os/pbeaml_bulk_r.htm).
+Within the properties of the [PBEAML](https://2021.help.altair.com/2021/hwsolvers/os/topics/solvers/os/pbeaml_bulk_r.htm), define the section type ([CHAN](https://2022.help.altair.com/2022.1/hwdesktop/hm/topics/conversion_between_solvers/convert_optistruct_to_ansys_mapping.htm)) and its parameters (base, height, and section thickness).
 Once the section is defined, it's possible to analyze its properties such as area, centroid, moments of inertia, shear correction factors, among others, calculated by the software.
-The material of the beam is also defined within the PBEAML.
+The material of the beam is also defined within the [PBEAML](https://2021.help.altair.com/2021/hwsolvers/os/topics/solvers/os/pbeaml_bulk_r.htm).
 For this purpose, a material is created with the desired Young's modulus, yield stress, and Poisson's ratio.

-The mesh elements are defined as CBeam elements (beam elements).
+The mesh elements are defined as [CBEAM](https://2021.help.altair.com/2021/hwsolvers/os/topics/solvers/os/cbeam_bulk_r.htm) elements (beam elements).
 Within the mesh properties, establish the orientation of the section and its position relative to the beam line.
 The aim is to ensure that the beam line coincides with the centroid of the section.

 ![5](https://live.staticflickr.com/65535/53357735684_2f9acd1133_z.jpg)

 Finally, the `.sim` file is created.
-In this file, start by defining the solution type.
+In this file, start by selecting the solution type.
 To perform the linear stability analysis in order to obtain the instability modes, the [SOL 105 Linear Buckling solution](https://docs.plm.automation.siemens.com/data_services/resources/nxnastran/10/help/en_US/tdocExt/pdf/User.pdf) is used.

 Within the `.sim` file, the boundary conditions and the loads of the problem are applied.
 In this specific problem, the beam is fixed at the left end and has a sliding support, along with an applied load, at the right end.